karmab/kcli/doc/index.md

 # Auto Completion

-You can enable autocompletion if running kcli from package or pip
+You can enable autocompletion if running kcli from package or pip.
+It's enabled by default when running kclishell container alias

 ## Bash/Zsh